soroux/JobMonitor/README.md

 ## License

 This package is open-sourced software licensed under the [MIT license](LICENSE).

-## Support

-For support, please open an issue on GitHub or contact the maintainer.

----

-**Made with ❤️ for the Laravel community**